pairshaped/elm-firebase/README.md

 # WARNING

+## The state of this library

 The current state of this is very limited, and this is very much in **alpha**.
 Consider the API in flux.

 It is completely possible that master will be broken at any given time until we hit a stable 1.x.

+## Elm guarantees

+In it's current state, elm-firebase completely removes any runtime guarantees that Elm provides.
+This is because firebase is a close-source black box, which makes it very untestable.
+When you use this library, you are risking, as [@rtfeldman](https://github.com/rtfeldman) put it; "wrapping a JS library where you can't even know how it works is just bound to cost you hours of debugging down the line".

+With that in mind, feel free to play with this, but use it at your own risk.

 # elm-firebase